BACK YARD

 • In addition to the above, no meat.

-I have several saintly patrons, one of which is Saint Rose of Lima.
+I have several saintly patrons, one of whom is Saint Rose of Lima.
 She was an able-bodied and beautiful young woman and therefore had to inflict upon herself various painful practices.
 To destroy her beauty, she rubbed pepper on her face.
 That kind of thing.

 In the middle-ages, a "hair shirt" and other instruments of torture were used to bring suffering upon the practitioner.